-Being a fallen angel (Revelation 12:7-10), the devil has power–the same power given to angels.
-And angels have great powers.
-We read in 2 kings 19:35 that one angel destroyed 185,000 of Israel’s enemies.
+Although he is a fallen angel (Revelation 12:7-10), the devil has great powers.
+We read in 2 kings 19:35 that one angel destroyed 185,000 of Israel’s enemies in one day.
 Yet, in spite of these powers, the devil can’t read our minds.
 And this is clear from the book of Job:

 “6 Now there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them.